 Or, please email us using the app, which automatically includes app information helpful for troubleshooting: map's More icon > Help/Tutorial > Contact Support (on Mac, Help menu).
 If you're unable to access the app's Help menu, email us by tapping here.

-You can also view a full list of the app's premium features on the Upgrades screen: tap the map's More icon (on Mac, the Help Menu), then "Upgrades", and tap any row to view its full details.
+You can also view a full list of the app's premium features on the Upgrades screen: tap the map's More icon (on Mac, the Help Menu), then "Upgrades".

 |Bosnia and Herzegovina||Guadeloupe||Montenegro||Thailand|